Alexiush/LOGQ/docs/logical_querying.md

 ### Backtrack iterator

-While logical actions can't be created manually backtrack iterators can!
+While logical actions can't be created manually, backtrack iterators can!
 Backtrack iterators used in logical actions to check for available proofs and can be used to create logical action.
 Bactrack iterators must contain two parts:
 - Generator function: function that iterates through available proofs and returns them or returns null when it ran out of options.
 - Reset action: function that changes generator state, so it can start over.